intelligentplant/AppStoreConnect.Adapters/docs/writing-an-adapter.md

 Each registered function has a unique URI identifier.
 The URI does not have to support dereferencing (i.e. it does not have to be a URL that can be accessed via an HTTP request).

-In the example above, the URI will be derived from the base URI specified when creating the `CustomFunctions` instance (the URI type identifier for the adapter in the above example), and the name of the function.
+If a relative URI is specified when registering a function, it will be made absolute using the base URI for the custom functions manager (i.e. the adapter's type descriptor ID).
+In the example above, the URI will be derived from the base URI and the name of the function.

 Each custom function definition also contains JSON schemas describing valid request and response messages.
 In the example above, the schemas are automatically generated from the `GreeterRequest` and `GreeterResponse` types.